doc4d/docs/docs/code-editor/navigation.md

 // FIXME: Fix following items
 ```

+Declarations are not case-sensitive; writing `fixme:` has the same effect.

-Adding a hyphen after the `MARK:` tag draws a separating line in the code editor and dropdown menu.
+Adding a hyphen after the `MARK:` tag draws a separating line in the code editor and the dropdown menu.
 So writing this:

 ![mark-hyphen-image](assets/en/code-editor/mark-hyphen-editor.png)